NVIDIA/ngc-examples/ncsp/README.md

  # default_image_name:    Name of OS template that instance will be created with
  # default_instance_type: The default name that defines the memory and cpu sizes
  #                        and the gpu types for the instance.
 Changes
- # default_choices:       Avaliable instance types that user can select with
+ # default_choices:       Available instance types that user can select with
  #                        This will probably be different per region, and will
  #                        continue to change over time.
 Used as a pre-check in
  #                        command parser to verify choice before sending to csp